-Labor Day has come and gone, school buses are back on the roads, and it’s time to start thinking about closing the pool for the season.
+School supplies are back on the shelves, football is back, and the last of the hot summer days are upon us.
 In an effort to help protect stream health and aquatic life, we here at the Pennsylvania Department of Environmental Protection (DEP) would like to offer some helpful tips and (not so) gentle reminders on how to properly close swimming pools for the year.
 Whether you’re a private owner, manage a public pool or work for a pool maintenance company, these reminders are for you!

 Discharged pool water and waters containing chlorine or other chemicals